Abhishek2003ij/System-Design/Network Fundamental/IP Addressess.md

 # IP Addresses

 ## Definition
 IP Addresses (Internet Protocol Addresses) are unique numerical identifiers assigned to each device connected to a network that uses the Internet Protocol for communication.
-They serve two main functions: identifying the host or network interface and providing the location of the host in the network.
+They serve two main functions: identifying the host or network interface and providing the location of the host in the network

 ## Why IP Addresses are Essential
 - **Device Identification**: Uniquely identifies each device on a network